-- Postdoc (2018-present), Computational and Biological Learning Lab, Department of Engineering, University of Cambridge (Máté Lengyel group)
+- Postdoc (2018-2022), Computational and Biological Learning Lab, Department of Engineering, University of Cambridge (Máté Lengyel group)

-- PhD in Neuroscience (2018) focusing on decision-making models, Columbia University (Michael Shadlen lab; Supported by Vision Training Grant from NEI)
+- PhD in Neuroscience (2018) focusing on decision-making models, Columbia University (Michael Shadlen lab; Supported by the Vision Training Grant from the NEI)

 - MD, Seoul National University, South Korea